GSA-TTS/identity-handbook/_articles/glossary.md

 Source: [FIPS 201](http://csrc.nist.gov/publications/fips/fips201-1/FIPS-201-1-chng1.pdf)

-Evidence or testimonials that support a claim of identity or assertion of an attribute and usually are intended to be used more than once.
+Evidence or testimonials that support a claim of identity or assertion of an attribute and are intended to be used more than once.

 Source: [CNSSI-4009](http://www.ncsc.gov/nittf/docs/CNSSI-4009_National_Information_Assurance.pdf), [Searchable Source](http://www.fismapedia.org/index.php/Category:CNSSI_4009_Terms)